Helping psychiatrists protect patient privacy

 Duty to warn & other mandatory reporting requirements

 Psychiatrists are subjected to various duties to warn potential victims when they learn that a third party may be subjected to imminent or threatened harm.
-The contours of these obligations can present a challenge for providers, as they must be understood along with the psychiatrist’s duty to maintain patient confidentiality.
-By explaining your various mandatory and discretionary duties, and by discussing the potential consequences of your decision to make a report, Jackson LLP’s attorneys can help you determine the best response to a difficult situation.
+The contours of these obligations can present a challenge for providers, as they may conflict with a psychiatrist’s duty to maintain patient confidentiality.
+By explaining your various mandatory and discretionary duties and discussing the potential consequences of your decision to make a report, Jackson LLP’s attorneys can help you determine the best response to a difficult situation.

 To learn about the fit between your legal needs and our services, schedule a free consultation.
 You can call our office or book online through the button below.